-We have had TONS of renovations going on this year – between two full makeovers in Binghamton and Project H – we are REALLY doing it this year.
+We have had TONS of renovations going on this year – between two full makeovers in NY and our own home in PA – we are REALLY doing it this year.
 My aunt, who is also in the real estate industry, asked me if we have been affected by the uptick in material and construction costs this year.
 To be honest, I am sure we have been, but luckily not to astronomically noticeable amount, from a material standpoint.
 Where we have really been impacted is by the ability to get the work done.
 It is HARD to find a good contractor right now.
 So let’s talk about how 2021 is affecting construction.

 So, as we do, let’s talk Real Estate, let’s talk THE COST OF CONSTRUCTION IN 2021…